vinliao/blog-next/content/posts/jane-buddha.md

   - story
 ---

 Jane is talking with Buddha in her local Starbucks—yes, _that_ Buddha.
 “Geez,” the Buddha says, “I wonder what made the butterflies gather on that garden.
-Look . . . isn’t that beautiful?
+Look... isn’t that beautiful?
 Look at the color of the wi—”

 Suddenly there’s a glass smashing the ground.
 The brown and creamy beverage that was intended to be enjoyed is splattered all over the floor while releasing a hot steam.